DhineshAJ/Text_to_XML/README.md

-# Text_to_XML
+# Text to XML
-Python program to convert text file to xml
+Python program to convert text file to xml file